ivanliu1989/Tradeshift-Text-Classification/README.md

 In this competition, participants are asked to create and open source an algorithm that correctly predicts the probability that a piece of text belongs to a given class.

-ps.
+<b>ps.
 This solution is based on an 8GB RAM machine.
-Due to the current limits of machine, the solution can definitely be improved further.
+Due to the current limits of machine, the solution can definitely be improved further. </b>